-My blog is about the beauty of Genova and Liguria … you know, we locals are always complaining, but I don’t want definitely talk abut what doesn’t work, and I love to share the wonderful things that happen to me living in Genova or walking around Liguria, instead.
-I love the idea of keep being amazed by a detail in a painting in a museum, or by the landscape from the top of the hills overlooking the coast, by the kind hospitality and good food in some restaurants, by meeting people and chatting with them”
+My blog is about the beauty of Genova and Liguria … you know, we locals are always complaining, but I don’t want to definitely talk about what doesn’t work, and I love to share the wonderful things that happen to me living in Genova or walking around Liguria, instead.
+I love the idea of keep being amazed by a detail in a painting in a museum or by the landscape from the top of the hills overlooking the coast, by the kind hospitality and good food in some restaurants, by meeting people and chatting with them”

-Tips for a long week end
+Tips for a long weekend

-What do you suggest to visit in Genova during a long week end?
+What do you suggest to visit in Genova during a long weekend?

 Three places in Genova that you don’t have to miss

-Could you suggest us three places that in your opinion we don’t have to miss, if we don’t have much time to spend in town?
+Could you suggest us three places that in your opinion we don’t have to miss if we don’t have much time to spend in town?

 I could say Santa Maria di Castello, full of history and art, a real combination of masterpieces; Chiesa del Gesù, an incredible example of Barocco paintings and decorations, where you can find two stunning paintings by Rubens; a walk around Via Garibaldi, to discover the secret gardens beyond the portals.
 Here I suggest you to visit the complex of the Museums (Palazzo Bianco, Palazzo Rosso, Palazzo Tursi), and, after that, to climb the stairs till the first floor of Via Garibaldi 12, where you’ll find a nice design shop into an ancient apartment, decorated with wall paintings of the XV century and decorations of the XVII century.

-But if you will ask me tomorrow, probably I would suggest you three completely different places: the places to visit in Genova are so much that is very difficult to select just three of them … and, at the end, it depends on the interests of single people.
-Who loves art and architecture would love the masterpieces into Churches, Buildings and Museums; who likes to stay outdoors could go to Boccadasse, where between small streets and the beach you can feel on holiday, while you are still in town, technically.
+But if you will ask me tomorrow, probably I would suggest three completely different places: the places to visit in Genova are so much that is very difficult to select just three of them … and, in the end, it depends on the interests of single people.
+Who loves art and architecture would love the masterpieces into Churches, Buildings and Museums; who likes to stay outdoors could go to Boccadasse, where, between small streets and the beach you can feel on holiday, while you are still in town, technically.